dmaslach/angular-dark-sky/README.md

-angular-forecast-io
+angular-dark-sky
 ================

-Angular.js provider for fetching current and forecasted (7 days) weather data using the forecast.io API.
+Angular.js provider for fetching current and forecasted (7 days) weather data using the Dark Sky API.

-An API key from [Forecast.IO](http://forecast.io/) is required in order to use this provider.
-See https://developer.forecast.io/ for further information.
-Honorable mention to [ng-weathermap](https://github.com/OpenServices/ng-weathermap) for which much formatting is derived.
+An API key from [darksky.net/dev/](https://darksky.net/dev/) is required in order to use this provider.
+See https://darksky.net/dev/ for further information.

-A directive is also included that maps Forecast.io weather condition IDs to the excellent [weather-icons](http://erikflowers.github.io/weather-icons/) by Erik Flowers.
+A directive is also included that maps the Dark Sky weather condition IDs to the excellent [weather-icons](http://erikflowers.github.io/weather-icons/) by Erik Flowers.